5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 **If you have any information requests you can contact me by email: maikeldus@hotmail.com**

 [Check out the publicity page](publicity)

-**You can register at this Gitlab server for any issues, mail server is also up again (you can request activation mail via the login panel).**

 ## Installling WhatsSpy Public on your Raspberry Pi/Server/VPS